rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

 - My position to become a game developer as a **Notecharter** has started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) by a Malaysian developer who worked in O2Jam (AngelJam) private server discussing how to create musical notes that synchronizes to the beat of the song.
-- With continuous learning and motivation, I finally got a chance to become one of the contributors in the game market following senior's advices regarding the output of my works.
-I met some amazing developers and panelists around the world.
+- With continuous learning and motivation, I finally got a chance to become one of the contributors in the game market following senior's advice regarding the output of my works.
+I met some amazing developers and panelists from around the world.
 - I have experienced working in various O2Jam organizations maintaining the same position as a Notecharter:
   - AngelJam (2012-2013)
   - Palace of Sound (2014-2016)